Tech-at-DU/ACS-1220-Authentication-and-Associations/README.md

 Your Gradescope login is your Make School email, and your password can be changed at [https://gradescope.com/reset_password](https://gradescope.com/reset_password).
 The same link can be used if you need to set your password for the first time.

 ## Late Submission Policy

+In this class, we will be using student submissions as material for in-class discussions and activities, such as peer code reviews. **If you do not submit your homework assignments by the deadline, you will miss out on these opportunities.** However, no explicit late penalty will be applied for submissions under 1 week late.
+You may also re-submit your work to correct errors and increase your homework score.

+Assignments or corrections submitted **more than 7 days (1 week) late** will **not** be accepted.

+The **absolute last day** to submit any assignment will be **Friday, March 5 at 11:59 PM**.
+After that, no other extensions may be granted even in extenuating circumstances due to a hard deadline for submitting grades.

+If you require accommodations or have extenuating circumstances such as prolonged illness, please contact your instructor to request an extension.

 ## Class Recordings

-All class recordings will be available [here]() no later than 24 hours after the class session.
+All class recordings will be available [here](https://drive.google.com/drive/folders/1PwxOS92ryVH1xQ6jdVcZdc0j7VmnraH9) no later than 24 hours after the class session.
 For privacy reasons, please do not share the recordings outside of the Make School student body.

 ## Attendance Policy